 Radar altimeters map water levels by continuously emitting microwave pulses, whose nadir echoes are recorded and digitized on-board the satellite.
 From these 'waveforms' one derives signal travel-time and range as measured from the antenna to the water surface.
 Dense water level profiles across river sections from one overflight at time t are then usually averaged into a single 'gauge level' H(t).
-The Jason-1 (2001-2013) and -2 (2008-) satellites have mapped water bodies with a 10-day repeat period 65 and inter-track spacing of about 290 km in our study area.
+The Jason-1 (2001-2013) and -2 (2008-) satellites have mapped water bodies with a 10-day repeat period and inter-track spacing 65 of about 290 km in our study area.
 Jason-1 and -2 followed Topex/Poseidon (1992-2006), but carried improved altimeter payloads.
-In the mean time, Jason-3 (launch 2016) continues this data set and Jason-CS/Sentinel-6 (anticipated launch 2020) will take over 70 in time.
-Relative altimeter errors (i.e. with respect to an arbitrary vertical reference) are thought to be at the level of 70-80-20-80 cm Root Mean Square Error (RMSE) e.g. for Jason-2(Tourian et al., 2016), dependent on river width (Papa et al., 2012; Seyler et al., 2013; Tourian et al., 2016).
-In addition, we used Envisat (2002-2013) and Saral/Altika (2013-) to benefit from their much higher spatial resolution (about 70 km in the area), but these satellites have repeat cycles of 35 days.
-Relative errors are believed to be at the 60-70 cm RMSE level (Tourian et al., 2016).
-15-70 cm range 80 (Sridevi et al., 2016; Tourian et al., 2016; Bogning et al., 2018) .
-Absolute errors of altimetric water levels are generally larger , due to biases in altimeter calibration , retracker biasesand reference system effects, and retracker biases.
+In the mean time, Jason-3 (launch 2016) continues this data set and Jason-CS/Sentinel-6 (anticipated launch 2020) will take over in time.
+Relative altimeter errors (i.e. 70 with respect to an arbitrary vertical reference) are thought to be at the level of 20-80 cm Root Mean Square Error (RMSE) for Jason-2, dependent on river width (Papa et al., 2012; Seyler et al., 2013; Tourian et al., 2016).
+In addition, we used Envisat (2002-2013) and Saral/Altika (2013-) to benefit 75 from their much higher spatial resolution (about 70 km in the area), but these satellites have repeat cycles of 35 days.
+Relative errors are believed to be at the 15-70 cm range (Sridevi et al., 2016; Tourian et al., 2016; Bogning et al., 2018).
+Absolute errors of altimetric water levels are generally larger due 80 to biases in altimeter calibration and retracker biases.

-In this study, we used the Jason-1/-2, Envisat and Sar-al/Altika 20 Hz data from the Sensor and Geophysical Data Record (SGDR) products, provided by Aviso (ftp: //avisoftp.cnes.fr/AVISO/pub/) and ESA (https://earth.esa. int/) with latency of around 30 days.
+In this study, we used the Jason-1/-2, Envisat and Saral/Altika 20 Hz data from the Sensor and Geophysical Data Record (SGDR) products, provided by Aviso (ftp: //avisoftp.cnes.fr/AVISO/pub/) and ESA (https://earth.esa. int/) with latency of around 30 days.
 We applied corrections for microwave signal delay due to the dry troposphere (ERA-Interim), wet troposphere (ERA-Interim) and ionosphere (Nic09), and for time-varying water level changes due to solid earth tides, pole tides, and (ocean) loading tides (GOT4.10).